Mike Leake pitches Mariners to victory, possibly himself into trade discussions

 Leake knows that he or second baseman Dee Gordon could be the next player to be traded as the Mariners cull the roster of players with guaranteed contracts.
 But he avoids the on-line speculation and tries to ignore the possibilities.

-“That’s fortunate part of having years in the game, you get the ability to learn how to do that,” Leake said.
+“That’s the fortunate part of having years in the game, you get the ability to learn how to do that,” Leake said.
 “I’ve been traded.
 I’ve been signed as a free agent.
 I’ve been through it.”

-The A’s grabbed a 2-0 lead off of Leake in the second inning.
+The A’s grabbed a 2-0 lead off Leake in the second inning.
 Khris Davis led off with a solo homer to right-center and Robbie Grossman later added a run-scoring double.

-The Mariners answered in the top of the third off of A’s starter Tanner Anderson.
-Following Austin Nola’s first big league hit, Mallex Smith smashed a line drive over the wall in right field for his fifth homer of the season.
+The Mariners answered in the top of the third off A’s starter Tanner Anderson.
+After Austin Nola’s first big-league hit, Mallex Smith smashed a line drive over the wall in right field for his fifth homer of the season.
 Of Smith’s five homers, three are against the A’s.
 They are his only three hits against Oakland in 17 at-bats.

 “Mallex is Mallex,” Servais said.
 “We really don’t know what we are going to get every day.
 There are games where he’s slapping it into left field and games where he’s pulling balls in the air.
 But that was a big hit to get us right back in the game.”

-The A’s retook the lead in the fourth when Ramon Laureno launched a ball into the seats above the wall in deep left-center for a 3-2 lead.
+The A’s retook the lead in the fourth when Ramon Laureano launched a ball into the seats above the wall in deep left-center for a 3-2 lead.

 It looked as though Laureano’s blast would be the difference in the game.

-But A’s set-up man Lou Trivino, who has been dominant vs. the Mariners, struggled in the eighth inning.
+But A’s set-up man Lou Trivino, who has been dominant against the Mariners, struggled in the eighth inning.

 With one out, J.P.
 Crawford worked a walk, Domingo Santana reached on a dropped fly ball in right and Daniel Vogelbach walked to load the bases.
-Kyle Seager delivered the decisive hit, yanking a ball into right-field for a two-run double.
+Kyle Seager delivered the decisive hit, yanking a ball into right field for a two-run double.

 “He’s really tough,” Seager said.
 “We had some really good at-bats against him.
 When you are facing a guy as good as him and they’ve already put a lot of pressure on him, it makes my job easier.”